daddyhacker18/image-sorter/README.md

 *   **Custom Resolution Filtering:** Specify minimum width and height for images.
 *   **Multiple Aspect Ratio Matching:** Define one or more target aspect ratios (e.g., `16:9`, `32:9`, `3:2`).
 *   **Recursive Scanning:** Processes images across all subdirectories.
-*   **Organized Output:** Creates a structured output directory with subfolders for each matched aspect ratio and resolution.
+*   **Organized Output:** Creates a structured output directory with subfolders organized first by aspect ratio, and then by broad resolution categories (e.g., "FullHD", "4K", "Ultrawide").
 *   **Copy or Move:** Choose to either copy files (default) or move them.
 *   **Dry Run Mode:** Simulate the sorting process without making any changes to your files.
 *   **Thumbnail Exclusion:** Automatically skips files with "thumbnail" in their name.